 Some things you can keep in mind about what makes a good revision plan:

 Leave notes for yourself – whenever you add a comment to your revision plan, you have the option of leaving a note for yourself.
 Consider using this space to write some specific ideas about how you might act on that piece of feedback: what will you write? where will you do research? who do you need to talk to?

-You can make notes for yourself about things not addressed by reviewers – the “Additional Revision Notes” section near the bottom of the revision plan will allow you to write anything else you might need to keep in mind as you revise.
-This space is particularly helpful for addressing things you know you need to deal with but that might not have been addressed in the reviews of your writing.
+You can think more broadly about all the feedback you’ve received – the “Additional Revision Notes” section near the bottom of the revision plan will allow you to write anything else you might need to keep in mind as you revise.
+Think about insights you gained from:

 giving feedback to peers